SexGenomicsToolkit/radsex/docs/html/_sources/getting_started.rst.txt

 ::

-    radsex map --markers-file markers_table.tsv --output-file alignment_results.tsv --popmap popmap.tsv --genome-file genome.fasta --min-quality 20 --min-frequency 0.1 --min-depth 5
+    radsex map --markers-file markers_table.tsv --output-file alignment_results.tsv --popmap popmap.tsv --genome-file genome.fasta --min-quality 20 --min-frequency 0.1 --min-depth 5 --groups M,F

 In this example, ``--markers-file`` is the markers depth table generated in the :ref:`computing-depth-table` step, and the path to the reference genome file is given by ``--genome-file``; results will are saved to **alignment_results.tsv**.
 The sex of each individual in the population is given by **popmap.tsv** (see the :ref:`population-map` section), and the minimum depth to consider a marker present in an individual is set to 5, meaning that markers with depth lower than 5 in an individual will not be considered present in this individual.
+Groups of individuals to compare (as defined in the :ref:`population-map`) are specified manually with the parameter ``--groups``

 The parameter ``--min-quality`` specifies the minimum mapping quality (as defined in `BWA <http://bio-bwa.sourceforge.net/bwa.shtml>`_) to consider a marker properly aligned and is set to 20 in this example.
 The parameter ``--min-frequency`` specifies the minimum frequency of a marker in the population to retain this marker and is set to 0.1 here, meaning that only sequences present in at least 10% of individuals of the population are aligned to the genome.